[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th May 2021]

 Universities reopened in August or September, after the summer break, with online lectures combined with on-campus classes.
 Schools are teaching classes in-person, but will offer home-based learning for at least two days per month from the start of June onwards, in plans to make it a permanent feature of education post-COVID.

 South Korea: Schools are now open, but with restrictions on numbers.
 Many universities began to move from remote learning to blended delivery from mid-October.

-Sri Lanka: Postponed A level exams were held in October and results will be released in March.
-Schools and universities have now reopened.
+Sri Lanka: Postponed A level exams were held in October and results were released in March.
+Schools and universities are open.